 This course is offered for free; on a first come, first served basis.
 We will be creating a waiting list, so please email us if the course is already full so we can keep you in mind if anybody drops out.

-If you would like to attend, please register through Eventbrite (the links are provided below).
+If you would like to attend, please register through Eventbrite.
 You will receive instructions on how to join the course after registration.

 The live online sessions are hosted on Zoom.
 We recommend joining via the Zoom app.
 Participants may join the training via a browser, although the browser offers limited access to some of the interactive features of the training.
 Participants will be expected to have a stable internet connection and to actively participate in all facilitated sessions.